LoginRadius/developer-authentication-demos/contributing.md

 - If the language or framework for which you want to build a demo is not present in the repo, please create an appropriate folder structure under the `demos` directory and put your complete code in it.

-- Always add `readme.md` in the framework folder with the code description and instructions to run it, you can use our sample [readme-template.md](readme-template.md)
+- Always add `readme.md` in the framework folder with the code description and instructions to run it, you can use our [SAMPLE-README Template](SAMPLE-README.md)

 - Add readme file using readme-template.md

 - Check the detailed guidelines on how to implement the demo

-- Follow the standard coding [guidelines](guidelines.md) which is recommended for specific framework or language
+- Follow the standard coding [Guidelines](GUIDELINES.md) which is recommended for specific framework or language

 - Use provided [theme](theme) for the frontend of the demo, it will reduce your work and will make all the demo consistent